medibloc/panacea-governance/proposals/2022-04-min-commission-rate/README.md

 - The `medibloc/cosmos-sdk v0.42.11-panacea` is used instead of the `comsos/cosmos-sdk v0.42.9`.
     - The `medibloc/cosmos-sdk` is a simple fork of `cosmos/cosmos-sdk` with the new `min-commission-rate` parameter in the `x/staking` module.
-    - https://github.com/medibloc/cosmos-sdk/pull/27 (already the same as the fork that Osmosis team had implemented)
+    - https://github.com/medibloc/cosmos-sdk/pull/27 (almost the same as the fork that Osmosis team had implemented)
 - The value of `min-commission-rate` is set to 3%.
 - The comission rate of validator whose current commission rate is smaller than `min-commission-rate` is changed to 3% automatically.
     - If their commssion max rate is also smaller than `min-commssion-rate`, it is changed to 6% (= 2 * 3%) automatically.